scollins83/CarND-Behavioral-Cloning-P3/writeup.md

 While that was concerning for leaking information and potential for overfitting, and as such, in the future, I'd probably plan out different types of recoveries and make sure I can keep those proportional to the full lap center lane driving classes and use a track for simulation that was of similar difficulty that the model had never seen before.

 To augment the data sat, I did several things, all implemented from ideas posed in Yadav's blog post cited earlier.
+Initially, I tried using the built-in Keras ImageGenerator to augment the image, but had better results when I made my own custom function and added in some augementations not available in the Keras package.

 * Adjusting measurement of side images: This transformed images from the two sides into use as recovery images.
 The images did not change, but the measurements were offset by +/- 0.25 as discussed earlier in the solution design approach section.

 * Flipping the image from left to right, to boost clockwise and counterclockwise viewpoints:

+![alt text][red_line_recover_1]
+![alt text][flipped]

+* Randomly changing the image brightness/darkness, to allow the model to generalize during different light levels and times of day.

 ![alt text][center_lane_simple]
+![alt text][brightness]

+* Translating the image to offset a little bit in realistic ways while driving.
+This didn't change the image much visually, but did change it slightly.

+![alt text][center_lane_simple]
+![alt text][translation]

+* Randomly adding a shadow onto the image, to help the model learn that it didn't have to avoid shadows.
+![alt text][center_lane_simple]
-![alt text][image7]
+![alt text][shadow]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 9024 number of data points on my lightweight local dataset, and 18014 data points on my larger floyd dataset.
+These were opened up as color images in the same color space, and were normalized and cropped within the model pipeline itself so this could happen on the GPU.

+However, on my local dataset, the average measurement was -0.01055, and on the floyd dataset, it was at -0.00271, with the total of images between the ranges of -.1 and +.1 much larger than the total of the other images.
+So, I used random undersampling from the imbalanced-learn (imblearn) package to randomly downsample the record within that range and reduce those records by 10%.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+After downsampling, I randomly shuffled the data set and put 20% of the downsampled data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs ended up being 3 as this facilitated a model that actually stayed on the road, but it looks like while the ideal number of epochs was typically relatively small, it could vary quite a bit depending on model setup and image augmentation.

+In all, this was a really fun but really challenging project!